DitucSpa/Prolog_ModifiedMastermind/README.md

 # Prolog_ModifiedMastermind
-A simple game of mastermind written in Prolog. <br>
+A simple modified version of Mastermind written in Prolog. <br>
 You need to have SWI-PROLOG for playing this game.
 You can find the software [here](https://www.swi-prolog.org/download/stable).
 For uploading the file "modified_mastermind.pl" on SWI-PROLOG, digit the path where you have saved the file.
 For example:<br>
 ```bash
 consult("/Users/.../modified_mastermind.pl").